 Daughter Katie E. Schmoyer (1895-1989) was born in April 1895 in Minesite, Lehigh County.
 She was twice married.
 She first was united in wedlock with Stanley T. Orner ( ? - ? ).
 The couple resided in Bath, PA, and Katie was a member of Grace Lutheran Church of Bethlehem.
 They were the parents of Orlo J. Orner, Carl A. Orner, Ervin E. Orner, Marjorie Sinclair and Florence Horning.
 Later, by 1930, she married Lewis E. Schaeffer ( ? - ? ).
 For 21 years, Katie and Lewis owned and operated Schaeffer's Homemade Candies in Bath, retiring in 1957.
 In 1980, she lived in Bethlehem.
 Her final home was in Gracedale near Nazareth.
 She died on Sept.
 12, 1989 at the age of 94.
 An obituary was printed in the Allentown Morning Call.

-Daughter Maud C. Schmoyer (1896-1936) was born on Nov.
+Daughter Maude C. Schmoyer (1896-1936) was born on Nov.
 3, 1896.
 She was joined in matrimoy with Albert Moyer ( ? - ? ).
 The couple resided in Allentown at the address of 211 Eighth Street.
-At the age of about 38, she contracted an infection which inflamed her fallopian tubes.
+At the age of about 38, she contracted a serious infection which inflamed her fallopian tubes.
 She suffered for 26 months and underwent surgery at the state hospital in Allentown.
 Sadly, she succumbed just 11 days after her 40th birthday on Nov.
 14, 1936.
 An autopsy was conducted, and her physician was careful to note on the death certificate that her illness had not been caused by gonorrhea.
-Burial was in Lehigh Cemetery following funeral services conducted by Rev. Gomer Reese.
+Burial was in the family cemetery plot at Zion Lehigh Evangelical Lutheran Church, following funeral services conducted by Rev. Gomer Reese.
 An obituary in the Allentown Morning Call said that floral tributes were provided by her husband, neighbors, Mrs. Moyer of Sunbury and Mr. and Mrs. Charles Snyder and daughter Bernice, and that Maud's brother Harvey provided the slumber robe.
+Albert's fate after that time is not yet known but will be added here when learned.

 ~ Son Victor M. Gaumer ~